A Pascal's Theorem for rational normal curves: Application to seven points on a twisted cubic

 Let us prove that the intersection point lies on $j$.
 By Theorem~\ref{white'sresult}, the planes $1,\ldots,7$ osculate a twisted cubic.
 Hence, by projective duality, the points $1^*,\ldots,7^*$ lie on a twisted cubic.
-Therefore, by Theorem~\ref{theorem-main} we have that the following expression in the Grassmann-Cayley algebra of $(\mathbb{P}^3)^*$ is satisfied:
+Therefore, by Theorem~\ref{maintheoremintro2} we have that the following expression in the Grassmann--Cayley algebra of $(\mathbb{P}^3)^*$ is satisfied:

 Dually, in the projective space $\mathbb{P}^3$ we have that